Hickory Point Student Handbook

 For example:

-- A student who arrives at 8:40 a.m. and attends more than 2.5 hours in the morning, between 8:30 a.m. and 11:45 a.m., is considered TARDY.
+- A student who arrives at 8:40 a.m. and attends more than 2.5 hours in the morning between 8:30 a.m. and 11:45 a.m. is considered tardy.

-- A student who arrives at 9:25 a.m. and attends less than 2.5 hours in the morning, between 8:30 a.m. and 11:45 a.m., is considered ABSENT HALF DAY morning.
+- A student who arrives at 9:25 a.m. and attends less than 2.5 hours, between 8:30 a.m. and 11:45 a.m., is considered absent half day morning.

-- A student who arrives at 1:40 p.m. and attends less than 2.5 hours between 11:45 a.m. and 3:00 p.m., is considered ABSENT HALF DAY.
+- A student who arrives at 1:40 p.m. and attends less than 2.5 hours between 11:45 a.m. and 3:00 p.m., is considered absent half day afternoon.

 Excused Absences